FINISH YOUR BOOK IN 2026

 Writers don’t critique each others’ pages, so the experience level of your fellow writers isn’t a big factor in the intensive.

 Yes!
-You’ll get a tip sheet to help you strategize your ultimate revision weekend around children, partners and pets.
+You’ll get a tip sheet to help you strategize your intensive weekend around children, partners and pets.

 If resources allow, consider local lodging or a friend’s guest room to create a personal retreat experience.